SERENGOKYILDIZ/STM32_BASIC_PROJECTS/README.md

 # STM32_BASIC_PROJECTS
-I have a lot of projetcs.
+I have a lot of projetcs